 The Correspondence Principle: The most important thing to me when I write an exam is what I call the Correspondence Principle.
-It is this: The emphasis on the exam will track the emphasis in class and in the readings.
-For example, if we spent little time on something in class and there was little or no reading on it, it would not be more than a trifling part of the exam, if even that.1
+It is this: The emphasis on the exam will track the emphasis in class and in the materials.
+For example, if we spent little time on something in class and there was little or no reading, slides, or other materials on it, you can expect that it would not be more than a trifling part of the exam, if even that.1 By the same token, if something was mentioned in passing in the reading but not a subject of attention in class, you can expect the same.

 Comprehensiveness: In keeping with the Correspondence Principle, I will strive to be very comprehensive in terms of the coverage of topics on the exam.
 I will use the syllabus and chart of assignments as a checklist.
 I expect to include, in some way, every topic that was substantially explored in class.
 Note, however, that I will not be trying to put every topic into Part II, the essay portion.
 The essay portion of the exam will most definitely not be comprehensive in itself.
-See Syllabus § 10-2(b)(2).
+See Syllabus § 10-3(b)(2).
 When the multiple-choice portion and the essay portion are put together, however, they will provide a comprehensive exam on the material of the course.